 Having an optic on any rifle is one of the main issues these days.
 The police, military and civilian shooters are well aware of the benefits offered by the optics on the rifle.

 This is one of the budget versions of the AIm point.
 It has been designed for casual shooting.
-Aimpoint aco has cut the cost with the help of reduction and elimination of certain features.
-ACO can be mounted out of the box can work for around a year with single battery.
-Though it is water proof however it must not submerged more than 15 feet.
+Aimpoint aco has cut the cost with the help of the reduction and elimination of certain features.
+ACO can be mounted out of the box can work for around a year with a single battery.
+Though it is waterproof however it must not submerge more than 15 feet.
 It is capable of beating Vortex with respect to this feature.
-Both of these co-witness via AR height however Vortex has been equipped with several different heights mounts easily accessible.
+Both of this co-witness via AR height, however, Vortex has been equipped with several different heights mounts easily accessible.

 The Aimpoint ACO is not compatible of working during night time which is a big disappointment as paying double the price of Vortex and not getting this feature is not expected.
 No doubt Aimpoint has been very well designed but it cannot justify the high price.